 Coaching offers a kind of middle ground for people who may not feel comfortable with the idea of therapy.
 Coaching can also provide an additional supportive perspective, alongside of therapy.
 In short, it can benefit anyone.
 It’s a compassionate space in which to explore your own learning and growth, discovering the strength and insights that are already within you.

 It’s important to realize there’s no shame in having things to work on.
 All humans do.
 On the whole, what matters is finding the courage to face what we need to work on, learn compassion for ourselves and others in the process, and seek the support we need along the way.
 It’s a journey of growing awareness and love, connecting to what matters most in life.
-As a coach, I’m here to accompany you on that path.
+As a coach and meditation teacher, I’m here to accompany you on that path.

 For more information, email me at firstname.lastname@example.org.

 Explore meditation teachings and free guided meditation audios here.

 Feature photo by Philippa Davin